 During treatment you may be asked to submit a urine sample for drug/alcohol testing.
 This is one way we monitor your progress in treatment and ensure a safe, alcohol/drug free environment for recovery.
 This is NOT included in the cost of treatment.
 However, your insurance may cover a percentage of the charge.

-Toward the end of the intensive phase of treatment you meet with your counselor to transition to the next level of care, Recovery Support.
-You will review your recovery plan, and address any questions or concerns you may have.
+Toward the end of the intensive phase of treatment you meet with your counselor to sign-up for Recovery Support, review your treatment goals, recovery plan, and deal with questions or concerns you may have.
 At this time, referrals may be made for ongoing community services, such as individual or marriage counseling.

 Serenity Lane Commencement medallions are awarded to those who successfully complete their outpatient program.